Scholarships and Fellowships

 The Dr. Ralph W. Brauer Fellowship was created through the estate of Dr. Brauer, a long tenured professor at UNCW.
 It is intended to provide financial support to one or more graduate students to assist with tuition and fees, books, publications or research travel as determined by the dean of the graduate school.
-A committee appointed by the dean recommends recipients and the amount to be awarded should the number of applicants exceed the award dollars available.
+A committee will be appointed by the dean to recommend recipients and the amount to be awarded should the number of applicants exceed the award dollars available.

 Alumni Association Scholarships.

 The UNCW Alumni Association annually awards scholarships funded by alumni contributions.
 These scholarships are awarded to deserving UNCW current undergraduate and graduate students as well as incoming freshmen, incoming graduate and transfer students.
 All of the alumni scholarships are awarded based on academic merit.